ashley468/cst391-milestone/milestone5/README.md

 - Title: Milestone 5

 # Introduction
-- For my milestone, I'm now developing the music store application.
-In this store, I'm selling a variety of products such as musical instruments (guitars, drum kits, and violins), accessories (guitar picks, violin bows, and drumsticks), and Media (CDs, DVDs, and vinyl records).
-The application will allow users to browse through a simple back-end and front-end system, providing  functionality for reading, creating, listing, listing, updating, and deleting an item/product from the store.
+- For my milestone, I'm developing again the music store application.
+In this store, I'm selling a variety of products such as musical instruments (guitars, drum kits, and violins).
+Before I had a few more products such as media and cds, but I decided to remove that for the time being.
+The application will allow users to browse through the navbar pages and through a simple back-end and front-end system, providing  functionality for reading, creating, listing, listing, updating, and deleting an item/product from the store.
 This milestone will desmonstrate the application's back-end and front-end technologies, including the use of REST APIs and user interfaces.

 [Screencast](https://www.loom.com/share/6149f0f2d24f4f5c96999a243b3a62c8)